May Mon 2024

 4. Submit return to Taxpayer Services Unit at the Inland Revenue Department

-Through the Inland revenue department website:
+Through the Inland revenue department website (Individuals and corporates)

 1. Log in to e-services of the website